This post may contain affiliate links. Read my full disclosure policy.

 A simple, delicious recipe for Cacio e Pepe is so tasty you will want to make it over and over.
 Serve it with your favorite veggie for an added burst of nutrition.

-- 8 ounces linguini, spaghetti or bucatini (to make fresh pasta see notes below)
+- 8 ounces linguini, spaghetti or bucatini (to make fresh pasta see notes below

 - 1/2–1 teaspoon fresh ground black peppercorns, more to taste

-- 1/2 cup shredded pecorino romano, more for serving ( or sub part parmesan)
+- 1/2 cup shredded pecorino romano, more for serving

 - Taste for salt and pepper, adjust to taste.
 Add more pasta water, cheese or pepper if you like.
+Feel free to fold in cooked veggies, or shrimp, etc (or serve these on top).

 - Serving Size: